MCDevKit/cmcc-docs/json-templating-engine/file-functions/fileList.md

 # fileList

 Lists all files in a directory.

+**This method is marked as unsafe.
+It can be disabled in certain environments.**
 ## Arguments

 - `path` - The path to the directory to list.